-Implement Total Mobile scheduling tool

-Implement new care at home

-contract

-• Develop implementation plan

-for redesign and

-improvement in internal

-home care service

-2.People can access fair work and the support they need to prevent and stay out of poverty Objective Year 1/2 delivery actions Budgetary implications Initial milestones for delivery 2a: Reform Money and Welfare Advice Year 1 : Create a city wide advice line with partners to improve access to money and welfare advice Investment in additional advice and Citywide advice line in place Co-ordinated citywide services to prevent crisis escalation, increase the number Year 1: Implement a new model of council advice and support process tailored to the needs of individual income maximisation- related staffing provided in 2021/22 commissioning framework developed and implemented of citizens fully accessing benefits citizens. and 2022/23 will be maintained as part of entitlements, and reduce the number of Year 1: Establish a project team to design with partners a coordinated city wide commissioning a wider re-alignment of city-wide resources families experiencing problem debt framework for advice services Year 2: Implement a new city-wide commissioning to enhance focus on preventative services and demand framework for money and welfare advice services management

-2.People can access fair work and the support they need to prevent and stay out of poverty Objective Year 1/2 delivery actions Budgetary implications Initial milestones for delivery 2b: Design and roll out a new whole-family support model across the city, embedded in community settings to support early intervention and prevent poverty Year 1: Design a single programme of family and community-based activity that builds on the end to end approach to advice and joins up: Family support services Poverty prevention and Homelessness prevention Year 2: Implement a new whole family support model that is non-stigmatising and easy to access, built around trauma informed practice.
-Years 1 & 2: Complete current implementation plan for the Three Conversations programme in Adult Social Care, including roll-out to all assessment and care management teams, and agreeing plans to embed the model within further services and initiatives where it will have greatest impacts.
-Years 1 & 2: Further develop Edinburgh Wellbeing Pact through the implementation of the community mobilisation plan, including development of new models for community investment, aligned with 20 minute neighbourhood principles.
-Existing internal and external funding will be consolidated to support the introduction of a new preventative model of service provision delivering savings through more effective demand management.
-23 teams around the learning community asset mapped around need.
-Procurement frameworks in place for all schools' third party spend.
-Three Conversations programme implementation complete Community mobilisation funded programmes implemented New Public Social Partnership model of community investment developed
+2 People can access fair work and the support they need to prevent and stay out of poverty Objective Year 1/2 delivery actions Budgetary implications Proposed milestones for delivery 2a: Reform Money and Welfare Advice services to prevent crisis escalation, increase the number of citizens fully accessing benefits entitlements, and reduce the number of families experiencing problem debt Year 1: Create a city wide advice line with partners to improve access to money and welfare advice Year 1: Implement a new model of council advice and support process tailored to the needs of individual citizens Year 1: Establish a project team to design with partners a coordinated city wide commissioning framework for advice services Year 2: Implement a new city-wide commissioning framework for money and welfare advice services Actions will be delivered within the agreed budgets resources in the context of a wider re-alignment of city-wide resources to enhance focus on preventative services and demand management Review existing Council advice service Review and develop data collection and collation processes to develop consistent measures New Council service implementation complete New citywide commissioning framework developed.
+2b: Design and roll out a new whole-family support model across the city, embedded in community settings to support early intervention and prevent poverty and homelessness Year 1: Design a single programme of family and community- based activity that builds on the end to end approach to advice and joins up: Family support services Poverty prevention and Homelessness prevention Year 2: Implement a new whole family support model that is non-stigmatising and easy to access, built around trauma informed practice.
+Year 1 and 2: Continue delivery of statutory service provision and the Council's Rapid Rehousing Transition Plan (RRTP), including actions to: Prevent homelessness in the first place; Ensure that where it is required temporary accommodation meets the needs of the household Support people to access settled accommodation as quickly as possible; and Existing internal and external funding will be consolidated to support the introduction of a new preventative model of service provision delivering savings through more effective demand management.
+RRTP funding from Scottish Government will be provided for 2023/24 but there is no confirmation of funding beyond this Proof of concept developed in two learning communities of an integrated service model.
+Continue to deliver the actions set out in the Rapid Rehousing Transition Plan Three Conversations programme implementation completed in assessment and care management teams and other services/initiatives Community mobilisation funded programmes implemented New Public Social Partnership model of community investment developed New Family Support Service design finalized and implemented